StarpTech/fay/README.md

 Playwright is capable to maintain a pool of browser instances.
 This allows to handle many requests at the same time.

-In a simple test we could serve 20 virtual users (~10.4 requests per second) with an average request duration under 1s.
+In a simple test we could serve up to 20 virtual users over a time window of 5min with an average request duration of ~1s and ~13 req/s.
+We were even capable to serve up to 100 virtual users over a time window of 5min without any error with an average request duration of ~4.25s and ~11 req/s.
 For more informations check the [load-test](./loadtesting/README.md).

 ## Best practice